Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

-Description: Sucuri is a security suite that protects your website against DDoS attacks or hackers.
-However, the freemium tool is less comprehensive compare to others.
+Background: Sucuri is a security suite that protects your website against DDoS attacks or hackers.
+However, the freemium tool is less comprehensive compared to others.
 Some features require payment while their competitors offer for free.

 Unlike most ordinary security plugins, Sucuri Security is designed as an end-to-end service meaning it takes care of you before an attack happens, plus can even advise you on the best way to resolve things if something goes wrong.
 It’s free to use but has premium features for those seeking the ultimate in reassurance.

 Having repeated the mantra “Mind your own business” over and again for most of my professional career, I have always urged businesses to keep focused and leave niche necessities in the hands of the experts.

 Today we look at the Sucuri Security Solution – in particular, Sucuri WordPress plugin, which provides a host of security options in a single package.